© Crown copyright 2020

-By ‘healthcare worker’ (HCW) we are referring to those who work in a healthcare setting within and outside the NHS who may come into contact with patients.
-This including clinical administration staff, and care home staff.
+By healthcare worker (HCW), this refers to those who work in a healthcare setting within and outside the NHS who may come into contact with patients, including clinical administration staff, and care home staff.
 This also includes NHS staff where depletion of workforce as a result of a symptomatic case attending work would pose significant operational issues eg laboratory professionals.

-Healthcare providers should use their communication systems to message all staff in their organisation, stating that if a HCW has travelled to or transited through China, Hong Kong, Japan, Macau, Malaysia, Republic of Korea, Singapore, Taiwan or Thailand (hereafter referred to as ‘other specified areas/countries’) and has returned to the UK in the past 14 days, the HCW should:
+Healthcare providers should use their communication systems to message all staff in their organisation, stating that if a HCW has travelled to or transited through a specified country or area and has returned to the UK in the past 14 days, the HCW should:

 - notify their line manager and occupational health manager immediately if they have already returned to work

 - if not already at work, notify their line manager and occupational health manager before returning to work

 The following table sets out the main ways a HCW may be exposed, and recommended actions: